• Skip to primary navigation

 Jump to Recipe Print Recipe

-I have already learned that on this 17 X 9 kilometer, volcanic rock island in the mid Atlantic you check for the best ingredients at the market and then decide what to make.
-I had seen spice packets specifically for Paella in the grocery store already so I was pretty sure I could get the right chorizo and seafood and rice to make paella.
+I have already learned that on this 17 X 9 kilometre, volcanic rock island in the mid Atlantic, you check for the best ingredients at the market and then decide what to make.
+I had seen spice packets specifically for Paella in the grocery store already, so I was pretty sure I could get the right chorizo, seafood and rice to make paella.

 paella-stovetop